viega/hatrack/src/README.md

    add proper handling for signals, thread deaths, and thread exits.

-2) I've been doing my primary development and testing on an OS X laptop.
-I have kept things compatable with Linux, but need to go back, ensure that all still works in both environments, and set up automated testing as I make future commits.

-3) I'm going to write a long document describing the algorithms, that will be available in the doc/ directory.
+2) I'm going to write a long document describing the algorithms, that will be available in the doc/ directory.

    I have half a mind to turn that into a full-fledged doctoral